jaredforth/bf/README.md

 ### Testing

-Once the package is installed, the following programs can be run using `#lang bf`.
+Once the package is installed, the following programs can be run using `#lang bf` in DrRacket.

 ### Hello, World